-Range & Habitat: Torrey's Rush is common in most areas of Illinois (see Distribution Map).
+Range & Habitat: The native Torrey's Rush is common in most areas of Illinois (see Distribution Map).
 Habitats include wet prairies, prairie swales, sloughs, borders of ponds and streams, and roadside ditches.
 This species tolerates some degradation of wetland habitat.

 Faunal Associations: Insects that feed on Juncus spp.
 (Rushes) include Plateumaris pusilla (Leaf Beetle sp.), the larvae of Archanara subflava (Subflava Sedge Borer Moth), and the larvae of Eutumostethus luteiventris (Sawfly sp.).
 It is possible that that the seeds and seedheads of this and other Rushes are eaten by various wetland birds and songbirds; if so, their value as a food source appears to be minor.
 In conjunction with other wetland plants, Torrey's Rush provides cover for wildlife.
 Ducks, geese, and other waterfowl may help to distribute this rush to new wetlands because the tiny seeds can cling to their feathers or muddy feet.
 Mammals may assume a similar role in seed distribution.

 Photographic Location: A roadside ditch in Urbana, Illinois.